georust/rinex/README.md

 `untrusted`: means not under CI/CD, either due to lack of test data, partial (:construction:) or incomplete support

 Notes on `V4`:
-- always marked as `untrusted` to this day, due to lack of data
+- marked as `untrusted` to this day, due to lack of data
 - there's a good chance OBS/NAV/MET will work, because format is actually simpler and parser has been coded.
 :arrow_right_hook: Data, tests and contributions are welcomed

 **Production** means file generation (_to_file()_) of `trusted` revisions
 **CLI** means exposed to [`rinex-cli`](rinex-cli/) for easy parsing & quick analysis
 **UBX** means exposed to [`ublox-rnx`](ublox-rnx/) for to produce data with a UBLOX receiver
-:sparkles: `CRINEX` V2 and V4 do not exist

 :heavy_check_mark: supported
 :heavy_minus_sign: not applicable
 :construction: under development